mhanauer/gpt_bi/README.md

 ## Getting Started

 To get started with Mede-GPT, visit our web application at [Mede-GPT Streamlit App](https://mede-gpt.streamlit.app/).
 Follow the on-screen instructions to upload your data and start visualizing!

----

-This README provides an overview of your application, emphasizing its functionality and ease of use.
-You can adjust the content to better fit your specific features or additional details you wish to include.